BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 hello-world-nginx   Deployment/hello-world-nginx   600%/80%   1         5          4
 ```

-The TARGETS column is the metrics on pods as a percentage of cpu request at current/target.
+The TARGETS column is the metrics on pods as a percentage of CPU request at current/target.

 The horizontal pod autoscaler initially has a value of `<unknown>` in the TARGETS column.
 It might take up to five minutes before `<unknown>` changes to display a percentage for current usage.